-is a Stockholm-based interdisciplinary artist, designer, educator and soundwalker
+is a Stockholm-based interdisciplinary artist, designer, researcher, and soundwalker

 He has exhibited, presented his works, performed, soundwalked, and gave workshops internationally (e.g. Kraków, Madrid, Moscow, Helsinki, Stockholm, San Francisco, Budapest, Vienna, Sarajevo, Oxford).
 In 2017 he completed his PhD from the School of Arts and Communication at Malmö University where he was a member of the Living Archives, a research project funded by the Swedish Research Council.